yashkurkure/runtime_plotter/README.md

     }
 ```

-3. In the src folder, open a terminal and run the make command.
+3. In the src folder, open a terminal and run the *make* command.
 4. Create a file such as "input.txt" and add a comma separated list on sepearate lines.
 Each line is a separate input for your function.
-The function will be run on each line and you will be returned the runtime required for each line in **milliseconds**.
+The function will be run on each input line and you will be returned the runtime required for each input in **milliseconds**.

 Example of a input file: (Feel free to play around with src/gen.sh to generate such a file)
 ```